-- 29. Member cities shall continue to maintain and enforce local controls addressing erosion and sediment control, including the permitting and inspection of such controls.
-Local controls must be in conformance with the NPDES Construction Stormwater General Permit and City MS4 Stormwater Permit. - 30.
-Member cities are encouraged to require erosion and sediment control plans for projects disturbing less than one acre of land (and less than /2 acre of land in areas draining to waters with nutrient and/or chloride impairments) to minimize erosion and sedimentation during construction. - 31.
-Member cities shall require that design of stream bank stabilization and streambed control measures should consider unique or special site conditions, energy dissipation potential, adverse effects, preservation of natural processes and habitat, and aesthetics, in addition to standard engineering and economic criteria.
+- P33.
+Member cities shall continue to maintain and enforce local controls addressing erosion and sediment control, including the permitting and inspection of such controls.
+Local controls must be in conformance with the NPDES Construction Stormwater General Permit and City MS4 Stormwater Permit. - P34.
+Member cities shall require erosion and sediment control plans for projects that disturb one acre.
+Erosion and sediment control plans shall be consistent with NPDES Construction Stormwater Permit requirements. - Member cities are encouraged to require erosion and sediment control plans for projects that disturb less than one acre of land to minimize erosion and sedimentation during construction, especially when located in LMRWMO Regulatory Watersheds. - P35.
+Member cities shall require that design of stream bank stabilization and streambed control measures consider unique or special site conditions, energy dissipation potential, adverse effects, preservation of natural processes and habitat, and aesthetics, in addition to standard engineering and feasibility criteria.